 Here are some points to consider:

-- You are not the center of the universe.
+- You are not the centre of the universe.
 The planet you orbit is huge, so it dominates your sky much more than our moon or even the sun does.
 Perhaps you worship it?
 I can easily see a form of astrology that depends on the particular swirls of the clouds of your planet.
 We read tea leaves and birthmarks – why not cloud patterns?

 - You are probably tidally locked.
 Most likely one face of your moon points toward your host planet at all times.
 This means half of your home never sees the planet and the other half always does.
 The holy land is going to be right under the planet, right?